 Creating a family photo wall allows you to gather your favorite photos together and bring them to life in your home.
 Family and friends who visit can view your special memories—but most importantly, you’ll feel the love that always surrounds you.
-In addition to matching your family picture wall to your home’s decor, designing the best display requires some planning.
-That’s why we’ve compiled more than 30 family photo wall ideas to offer you inspiration and helpful tips.
+In addition to matching your family picture wall to your home decor, designing the best display requires some planning.
+Once you’ve selected your design, order framed prints or canvas prints to get your project well underway.

 1. Pick a Theme